-We’re going to cut through some of this beef-buying complexity by focusing on the eight main primal regions.
-For most consumers, understanding these main cuts and what makes them distinctive is sufficient for informed beef buying.
+We’re going to cut through some of this beef-buying complexity by focusing on the eight main primal regions as well as their most common portion cuts.
+For most consumers, understanding these main cuts and what makes them distinctive is sufficient enough for informed beef buying.

 As the name implies, the rib primal cut refers to meat cut from the cow’s ribs and backbone.
 Of the 13 pairs of ribs on a cow, only the last six are classified in this section – the rest are grouped with chuck and short plate!
 Rib cuts are notable for their fatty marbling, tenderness, and distinctive flavor.
 Rib cuts tend to be a little pricier than most and are often better slow-cooked than grilled.

 This is where you’ll find your most expensive cuts of beef.
 The loin is located directly behind the ribs and, due to its location, is not a heavily used muscle.
 This makes loin very tender compared to more muscular cuts.
-The loin has two parts worth mentioning: sirloin on shortloin.
+The loin primal cut comprises two parts worth mentioning: sirloin and short loin.

-Sirloin is the rearmost cut of the loin region and the less tender of the two subregions (though arguably more flavorful).
+Sirloin is the rearmost cut of the loin region and the least tender of the two subregions (though arguably more flavorful).
 Sirloin is typically best for grilling and almost never used for slow cooking.
-Common cuts include sirloin steak, top sirloin, bottom sirloin, tri-tip roast, tri-tip steak.
+Common cuts include sirloin steak, top sirloin, bottom sirloin, tri-tip roast and tri-tip steak.

-Shortloin is similar to sirloin cuts, but closer to the center of the cow and more tender than sirloin cuts.
+Short loin is similar to sirloin cuts, but is closer to the center of the cow and more tender than sirloin cuts as a result.
 Like sirloin, it dries out very fast so it’s typically best grilled or fried.
-Common shortloin cuts include NY strip, T-Bone, porterhouse, tenderloin filet, filet mignon and strip loin.
+Common short loin cuts include NY strip, T-Bone, porterhouse, tenderloin filet, filet mignon and strip loin.

 The flank primal cut is located just below the loin.
 This region has no bones, but is flavorful despite its toughness.
 In the past, it was typically the least expensive cut one could find in a store.
 However, as the recent demand for lean meat increased, so did the demand for flank steak – driving its popularity and price up.

-Typically you’ll only find one of two flank cuts: flank steak and skirt steak, both are best grilled at high heat.
+Typically you’ll only find one of two flank cuts: a flank steak or a skirt steak, both of which are best grilled at high heat.

-You can expect to find skirt steak, hanger steak, beef bacon, pastrami, short ribs and ground beef from this primal cut.
+The most common short plate portion cuts you can expect to find in stores are skirt steak, hanger steak, beef bacon, pastrami, short ribs and ground beef from this primal cut.

 There’s typically only two cuts of brisket you’ll find widely available: brisket point and brisket flat.
 They are both better slow-cooked, but the flat is distinguished by its leaner quality.